ImplicitRDP: An End-to-End Visual-Force Diffusion Policy with Structural Slow-Fast Learning

-Overall, this paper makes the following contributions: \begin{itemize} \item We propose ImplicitRDP, an end-to-end visual-force policy with structural slow-fast learning that simultaneously processes slow and fast observations while realizing closed-loop force control. \item We introduce an auxiliary task based on virtual-target prediction that encourages the policy to adaptively adjust weights of different modalities.
-It maps desired forces into the Cartesian action space and appropriately weights losses according to force magnitudes, leading to more effective guidance than conventional force prediction. \item Extensive experiments on two representative contact-rich tasks demonstrate that ImplicitRDP achieves higher performance than baseline methods and provides a more streamlined and unified training framework as well. \end{itemize}
+Overall, this paper makes the following contributions: \begin{itemize} \item We propose ImplicitRDP, an end-to-end visual-force policy with structural slow-fast learning that simultaneously processes slow and fast observations while realizing rapid force control at the action rate. \item We introduce an auxiliary task based on virtual-target prediction that encourages the policy to adaptively adjust weights of different modalities.
+It maps desired forces into the Cartesian action space and appropriately weights losses according to force magnitudes, leading to more effective guidance than conventional force prediction. \item Extensive experiments on three representative contact-rich tasks demonstrate that ImplicitRDP achieves higher performance than baseline methods and provides a more streamlined and unified training framework as well. \end{itemize}